pdSTIM System - Stimdia Medical

 Therapy Set-up and Implementation

 pdSTIM Leads are designed to enable minimally invasive placement at a patient’s bedside in an ICU setting.
-The leads, which are placed trancutaneously in the neck region via ultrasound guidance, represent the world’s smallest multielectrode lead (3 Fr) and fit through a needle enabling “through the needle” insertion.
+The leads, which are placed percutaneously in the neck region, represent the world’s smallest multielectrode lead (2.6 Fr) and fit through a needle enabling “through the needle” insertion.
 The pdSTIM Leads do not require placement via the vasculature nor near/within any organs.
 Since lead placement is not in the vasculature nor near/within any organs, there is a reduced risk of placement related complications and infections.
 The placement location also prevents interference with other lines or leads a patient may have.

-Once the leads are placed and attached to the console, phrenic nerve stimulation is coordinated via the proprietary RespiSyncTM algorithm and direct measurement of Work of Breathing (WOB) to produce physiologic diaphragmatic movement.
+Once the leads are placed and connected to the console, phrenic nerve stimulation is coordinated via the proprietary RespiSyncTM algorithm to produce physiologic diaphragmatic movement.
 The pdSTIM System is agnostic to the type or mode of ventilator.